-|This post is part of a reading series of Democracy Incorporated by Sheldon S. Wolin.
-For quick access to all chapters, click here.|
+|This post belongs to a reading series of Democracy Incorporated by Sheldon S. Wolin.
+For quick access to all chapters, please click here.|

-“In the aftermath of September 11 the American citizen was propelled into the realm of mythology, a new and different dimension of being, unworldly, where occult forces were bent on destroying a world that had been created for the children of light.”, says Sheldon Wolin.
-This is why, for instance, the need to tally Iraqi civilian casualties was not even remotely felt like a necessity in mainstream media.
-Why Iraq, by the way?
-Well, why not?
-As the author points out, a myth presents “a narrative of exploits, not an argument or a demonstration.
+“In the aftermath of September 11 the American citizen was propelled into the realm of mythology, a new and different dimension of being, unworldly, where occult forces were bent on destroying a world that had been created for the children of light.”
+This chapter of Democracy Incorporated examines how the use of a myth is integral to the political dystopia of a world where good and bad are opposed in an absolute way.
+A world where invading Mexico would have made as much sense as invading Iraq to uproot the terrorist networks that committed the attack on the twin towers, and where the subsequent need to tally Iraqi civilian casualties was not even remotely felt like a necessity in mainstream media.
+Facts, reason, and human consideration do not matter.
+A myth, as the author points out, presents “a narrative of exploits, not an argument or a demonstration.
 It does not make the world intelligible, only dramatic.”

 As a matter of fact, “Ever since the Civil War Americans have fought wars at a distance: in Cuba, the Philippines, France, on almost every other continent in World War II, then in Korea, Vietnam, the Middle East.
-War is an action game, played in the living room, or a spectacle on a screen, but, in either case, not actually experienced. (…) After 9/11 terrorism becomes another virtual reality, experienced only through its re-created images, its destructiveness (= wonders) absorbed through the spectacle of the occasional and hapless terrorist or captive journalist put on public display.
+War is an action game, played in the living room, or a spectacle on a screen, but, in either case, not actually experienced. . . .
+After 9/11 terrorism becomes another virtual reality, experienced only through its re-created images, its destructiveness (= wonders) absorbed through the spectacle of the occasional and hapless terrorist or captive journalist put on public display.
 In contrast, official policy decrees that the coffins of dead soldiers are not to be seen by the public.”

-Share your thoughts and build on what others say in the comment section below. 🙂
+Share your thoughts, as well, in the comment section below. 🙂

 - At the memorial service commemorating the second anniversary of those killed at the Pentagon, the director of the FBI read this from Ephesians 6:12–18: “We do not wrestle against flesh and blood, but against the rulers, against the authorities, against the cosmic powers over the present darkness, against the spiritual forces of evil in the heavenly places.”
 Quoted in New York Times, September 12, 2003, A-19.